An Evening with an Immigrant

 “His words are incredible… the poems are just stunning”Everything Theatre ★★★★

 Download TodayTix to get exclusive £15 daily rush tickets

-Approx 90mins, no interval
+Approx 90mins, including a short 10min interval